yifyang/LifelongLearningDiseaseDiagnosis/README.md

 This source code is released under a Attribution-NonCommercial 4.0 International license, find out more about it [here](LICENSE).

-Considering the privacy of clinical notes, please send a email to yyf919@outlook.com to retrieve the dataset.
+Considering the privacy of clinical notes, please send a email to yyf919@outlook.com to obtain the dataset.